-Setting college and career goals can motivate students to improve their academic performance.
-Use this page with students to maintain a record of careers they explore.
-This record sheet can also serve as an important reminder of the active role students are taking in their future and provide them with a handy resource to revisit careers they explore.
+Setting college and career goals can motivate improved academic performance.
+The girls you're working with can use this page to maintain a record of careers they explore.
+This record sheet can also serve as an important reminder to them of the active role they are taking in their future, and provide them a handy resource to revisit careers.